20250226_165319

 The National Grid expects the UK’s energy use to double by 2050, partly due to the growth in electric vehicle ownership and the proposed abolition of new petrol and diesel cars by 2035.
 To keep up with this increased demand while achieving our carbon targets, an increase in renewable energy generating stations is required across the UK.

-North Newton Solar Farm is anticipated to generate enough energy to power approximately 13,000 homes per year – or every home in Bridgewater for 9 months.
+North Newton Solar Farm is anticipated to generate enough energy to power approximately 13,000 homes per year – or every home in Bridgwater for 9 months.
 Its energy output will save over 400,000 tonnes of CO2 over the next 40 years (the design life of the solar farm).
 This project will contribute to the UK’s work to meet climate and energy security targets, as well as Somerset Council’s goal to achieve net zero by 2030.